WingedWind/C-/04_Matrix/README.md

 ---
 ## Compiler settings:

-A file 'matrix' will appear executing a program LIRS cache
+A file 'matrix' will appear, which calculates the determinant

+A file 'unit_tests' will appear, which runs the unit test algorithm